nemodrive/nemodata/README.md

 ```

-To visualise a recording in human-readable format run the following command:
+### Visualise a recording in human-readable format

+Run the following command:
 ```
 nemoplayer
 ```